manuel-brandt/blogtec-link-center/README.md

 1. Marketplace is product discovery only.
 2. WooCommerce is the commerce engine.
-3. No VAT logic inside React app.
-4. Keep complexity low.
+3. Keep complexity low.
-5. Build for scalability (15,000+ domains).
+4. Build for scalability (15,000+ domains).
-6. Avoid overengineering authentication in MVP.
-7. Separate UI, business logic, and Woo integration clearly.
+5. Separate UI, business logic, and Woo integration clearly.